vuestorefront/shopware-pwa/docs/guide/CMS.md

 - Commerce
 - Video

 Each block can contain none up to multiple **slots**.
+A slot has a name and is just a container for one element.
 To be more clear, I will use an example - take the following block:

 ```js {2,4}
 block: {